-Today, 25,000 developers around the world use our platform to build location-based services for mobile apps.
+Today, thousands of developers around the world use our platform to build location-based services for mobile apps.

 The use cases are endless: a museum providing real-time guide information during tours, a retailer getting shoppers to the right aisle or product in a supermarket, or a University Campus providing navigation and safety services for students.
 Learn more about how some of our major customers are deploying location-based services across the globe.

 Baidu to provide indoor maps, location searches and proximity advertising

 Baidu provides indoor navigation, search and proximity advertising

 Baidu is the leading internet search portal in China with over 80 percent of the mobile search market.